EventStore/documentation/docs/getting-started/quickstart/README.md

    ```

 @tab .NET
    This step is not required for .NET.
-Please continue with next step.
+Please continue to the next step.

 @tab node.js
    ```sh